-- (2) (a) An underwriting manager who is a binder holder of one insurer cannot also be a binder holder of other insurers in respect of the same class of policies defined in section 1 the Act, unless all the relevant insurers have agreed thereto in writing. - (b) Paragraph (a) does not apply if an underwriting manager enters into a binder agreement with an insurer during a termination period referred to in regulation

-6.2(2)(n) in respect of a binder agreement with another insurer and that underwriting manager may not perform any binder functions on behalf of that other insurer during that termination period.
+- (2) (a) An underwriting manager who is a binder holder of one insurer cannot also be a binder holder of other insurers, unless all the relevant insurers have agreed thereto in writing. - (b) Paragraph (a) does not apply if an underwriting manager enters into a binder agreement with an insurer during a termination period referred to in regulation 6.2(2)(n) in respect of a binder agreement with another insurer and that underwriting manager may not perform any binder functions on behalf of that other insurer during that termination period.